FISCO-BCOS/FISCO-BCOS-DOC/3.x/en/docs/quick_start/wbc_liquid_application.md

 #### Create

-Create an Asset smart contract project based on our first step of storage and interface design。 Execute the following command in the terminal to create the WBC-liquid smart contract project
+Create an Asset smart contract project based on our first step of storage and interface design。 Run the following command in the terminal to create a WBC-Liquid smart contract project:

 **Special attention:** For the convenience of users, the console has prepared the 'asset' example under the 'console / contracts / liquid' path.
-The following process is to create a new WBC-Liquid Contract Process。
+The following process is the process of creating a new WBC-Liquid contract。

 ```shell
 # Create working directory ~ / fisco